JDDoesDev/presentations/osmi.md

 # We are more than usernames

+Note:
+Something that events like this help remind us of

 <!--s-->
 <!-- .slide: data-background-color="#008e7f" -->

 # We are real people

+Note:
+Look around.
+We're not 1s and 0s.
+We're actually here interacting

 <!--s-->
 <!-- .slide: data-background-color="#008e7f" -->